The Wolf in the Fog

 Kael's heart stopped.

-The chains he’d hidden beneath the sheets hadn’t been used.
-She was gone.
-No blood.
-No signs of struggle.
-Just the faint outline of her form in the dust-covered sheets—and a strange smear of moonlight still clinging to the floor.
+The chains he'd hidden under the sheets weren't used.
+She was gone with no signs of struggle—just the outline of her body in the dusty sheets and a strange smear of moonlight on the floor.

 "Shit."

-Outside, the fog thickened.
+He raced back upstairs.
+Outside, the fog was thick.
 She was in the woods.

 ---

-He shifted the second he hit the tree line.
-Bones cracked, muscles stretched, fur tore through skin.
-In seconds, the man was gone—replaced by a massive black wolf with golden eyes and scars slashing through his fur.
+His bones cracked, muscles stretched, and fur burst through his skin.
+In seconds, he became a huge black wolf with golden eyes and scars in his fur.

-He bolted into the woods, paws pounding over frozen soil, his breath misting in clouds behind him.
+He ran into the woods, his paws pounding the frozen ground.
 Trees passed in a blur.
-The fog stung his nostrils, thick with rot and the metallic tang of old magic.
+The fog smelled of rot and old magic.

-She was moving.
-Fast.
-Too fast for someone who claimed to be powerless.
-And she was running toward the cursed part of the forest—the part that even Kael’s most loyal wolves wouldn’t go near.
-His instincts screamed at him to stop.
-Instead, he pushed faster.
+She was moving too fast for someone who said she had no powers.
+And she was running toward the cursed part of the forest—where even Kael's loyal wolves wouldn't go.
+His instincts told him to stop, but he ran faster.

-He caught a flash of white between the trees—low, quick, and silent.
+He saw a flash of white between the trees—low, quick, and silent.

-She was running on all fours, her movements fluid and unnatural.
-She looked like she was part-shadow, part-dream.
-Her skin was glowing faintly under the moonlight, her hair streaming behind her like threads of silver fire.
+She was running on all fours, moving in a strange, smooth way.
+She looked partly like a shadow, partly like a dream.
+Her skin glowed faintly in the moonlight, her hair flowing behind her like silver fire.

 She didn't look back.

-Kael growled and leapt forward, cutting through the trees with terrifying speed.
-He gained on her with every stride, heart hammering with a mix of fury, confusion, and something deeper—something worse.
-He should’ve let her die.
-He should’ve left her in the rain.
-Instead, he’d brought her into his home, into his domain… and now the curse was shifting.
+Kael jumped forward, cutting through the trees at terrifying speed.
+He got closer with every step, feeling angry, confused, and something worse.
+He should have let her die.
+Instead, he brought her into his home, and now the curse was changing.

-He leapt again, clearing a fallen tree, and landed only feet behind her.
+He jumped over a fallen tree and landed just behind her.

-For a heartbeat, her body flickered—like a flame about to go out.
-Kael shifted mid-run, his body stretching painfully back into human form.
-He skidded to a stop and caught her just before she collapsed.
+For a moment, her body flickered like a flame about to go out.
+Kael changed back to human form as he ran.
+He stopped and caught her just before she fell.

 Her skin was freezing.
-Her lips blue.
+Her lips were blue.
 But her eyes were wide open.

-They glowed silver, rimmed with black.
-Kael stared into them, and felt the weight of centuries pressing down on him.
+They glowed silver with black edges.
+Kael stared into them and felt the weight of centuries.

-“She will return,” she whispered, her head tilting unnaturally.
-“Through fire and fang.
-Through the cursed blood of the one you love most.”
+"She will return," she whispered, tilting her head oddly.
+"Through fire and fang.
+Through the cursed blood of the one you love most."

 Kael's stomach dropped.
 "No," he whispered.